 Bat 6 by Virginia Euwer Wolff

 A traditional softball game between two sixth-grade teams in rural Oregon is usually a friendly rivalry.
-But it’s 1949 and the first game since the end of World War II and two new girls on each team change the chemistry.
-Playing for the Bear Creek is Aki, a Japanese-American girl who recently returned from an internment camp.
-On Barlow’s side, there’s Shazam, a tough-minded girl whose father was killed during the attack on Pearl Harbor.
-Despite its complex format (it is told from 21 different players’ points-of-view following a game-stopping, violent incident), the book offers a compelling story about prejudice, forgiveness, the after-effects of war, and facing up to your mistakes through the drama of sports.
-Use this video Booktalk to introduce readers to Bat 6.
+But it's 1949 and the first game since the end of World War II, and two new girls on each team change the chemistry.
+Playing for the Bear Creek is Aki, a Japanese American girl who recently returned from an internment camp.
+On Barlow's side, there's Shazam, a tough-minded girl whose father was killed during the attack on Pearl Harbor.
+Despite its complex format (the story is told from 21 different players' points-of-view following a game-stopping, violent incident), the book offers a compelling story about prejudice, forgiveness, the after-effects of war, and facing up to your mistakes through the drama of sports.
+Use this video booktalk to introduce readers to Bat 6.

 Tangerine by Edward Bloor

-A coming-of-age story about a legally-blind soccer player, his bullying football-hero brother and their parents, both of whom seem clueless about their sons’ strengths and weaknesses.
+Tangerine is a coming-of-age story about a legally-blind soccer player, his bullying football-hero brother, and their parents, both of whom seem clueless about their sons' strengths and weaknesses.
 Filled with symbolism, metaphors, conflicts, and secrets, Tangerine very effectively uses sports and environmental conditions to deliver a much deeper story.
 Use these probing discussion guide questions to spur classroom discussions.

 Run for Your Life by Marilyn Levy